 A student who has been academically dismissed may be considered for re-admission after one full semester has passed.
 A summer session does not constitute a full semester.

 New students who are accepted in with "Provisional Admission" are considered to be on probation during their first semester at St. Ambrose.

 Students may appeal an action by the Board of Studies.
 The student has the right to represent themselves and their petition, though may choose to make their case through written petition only.
 In either case, a completed petition must be submitted.
 Appeals must be initiated through consultation with the Registrar and follow the procedure outlined below:

 Step 1.
-Obtain a petition from the Registrar or download the petition as a .pdf.
+Obtain a petition from the Registrar or download the petition (pdf).

 Step 3.
 Submit petition to academic advisor for comments and signature.
-In the case where an advisor is not known or may not be in a position to comment, the Registrar may authorize the petition.
+If an advisor is not known or may not be in a position to comment, the Registrar may authorize the petition.

 Step 4.
 Submit petition to the Registrar for scheduling at the next meeting of the Board of Studies.